 Over the last academic year, there has been a huge increase in the number of schools moving away from a levels or linear model of assessment in favour of a non-linear, Point in Time Assessment (PITA) approach.

-This is particularly apparent in our Multi-Academy Trusts, with many of them keen to reduce teacher workload and the unnecessary burden on their Heads of Schools to spend days each term analysing and presenting meaningless, numeric data.
+This is particularly apparent in our Multi-Academy Trusts (MATs), with many of them keen to reduce teacher workload and the unnecessary burden on their Heads of Schools to spend days each term analysing and presenting meaningless, numeric data.

-It is a welcome move, after all, for Heads and MAT leaders, knowing what percentage of different cohorts are on track to meet end of year expectations or what percentage are meeting agreed standards in each school is often all that is required.
+It is a welcome move - for Heads and MAT leaders, knowing what percentage of different cohorts are on track to meet end of year expectations or what percentage are meeting agreed standards in each school is often all that is required.

 However, at school level, some leaders, especially SENCOs, are concerned that teachers are not able to demonstrate progress for individual students using such basic models of assessment.

 Some schools have opted to extend their PITA models to show how far behind students are, to try to demonstrate closing the gap if large amounts of progress are made; however, this still doesn’t show the smaller steps of progress that particularly vulnerable students are making.